Last visit: July 5, 2023

 And it keeps improving.
 Even though it only opened in 2010, the Twins spend money annually eliminating pain points, making small but meaningful improvements to the stadium such as installing a spectacular natural wall to serve as the batter’s eye, or converting a private club to an all-access craft beer bar, or moving a giant gold glove statue off its pedestal so fans could better interact with it.

-Yet despite all the great stadium and ongoing improvements, attendance at the ballpark has dropped year over year 7 of the park’s first 9 years.
+Yet despite all the great stadium and ongoing improvements, attendance at the ballpark dropped year over year and has settled at just about 2-million a year.
 Sure they fielded many non-competitive teams, but great ballparks usually fill themselves, and this one, for whatever reason hasn’t.
 Maybe they just need to stop playing the Yankees in the playoffs and win a post-season game (they’re 0-7 since moving here, and yes, that was a cheap shot from a bitter Tigers fan).

 The Twins made perhaps the most urban of ballparks, contouring the park to fit the small footprint like the great stadiums of yore.
 Most of the design quirks here were borne out of necessity and little bonus touches were very well thought out.
 The result is one of the best structures in the Big Leagues.